Last Updated on November 18, 2022 by ellen

 4th â€“ If all else fails and you still can’t get your kitty to use their new cat bed, try giving them treats every time they sleep in the bed.
 Soon enough, they will love their cat bed and you can take it as a sign that your kitty trusts you completely.

-Cats are weird, but we love it because looking after them comes with unique challenges to tackle each day.
+Cats are weird, but we love it because looking after them brings unique challenges to tackle daily.
 With proper care and attention, your kitty will try to make you happy by doing what they know best.

 Be patient, love your cat and always look for ways to give them the best life possible so they can feel loved and protected until the end of their days.